 We will conduct three online surveys from January – March 2022.
 The surveys will be targeted to:

 Horticulture Producers growing any fruit, vegetable, or speciality crop in Ontario

 Horticulture Stakeholders who work on and/or promote and support the adoption of BMPs in Ontario

 Researchers/Scientists doing research on BMPs in Canada

 We will use focus groups to gain more in-depth understandings of the KTT-BMP adoption interface in a more naturalistic setting than is possible with survey data.
 The focus groups will bring together BMP researchers, intermediaries and adopters to develop a set of recommendations for making knowledge about BMPs more accessible and useable.
 In bringing together all stakeholders of the knowledge mobilization process, it is expected that different insights, perceptions and understandings of the barriers and challenges of KTT – BMP adoption interface will be captured.

 4) Niagara Case Study – Adoption of BMPs by Grape Growers in Response to Grape Viruses

 This component of the project will be undertaken by a Masters of Sustainability student, as their thesis research project.
 It will be an in-depth study of the knowledge mobilizations activities linked to BMP adoption by grape growers in Niagara in response to the challenges of managing new and emerging grape viruses.
 It will take a close look at the knowledge sharing/mobilization activities and relationships among researchers, intermediaries and adopters and will provide an opportunity to explore processes, challenges, barriers, and enablers of knowledge mobilization in the adoption of BMPs in a ‘real life’ scenario in ways that cannot be directly observed through the knowledge synthesis, surveys and focus groups.

-The workshop is supported by the 2022 Canadian Knowledge Mobilization Forum as a local, in-person event.
+The workshop was supported by the 2022 Canadian Knowledge Mobilization Forum as a local, in-person event.